denisStukal/Rvk/README.md

 ### Example: Personal VK page

-I'm going to scrape the VK page for Rvk Demo, an account created for this R package, as an example of how to use the pakcage to access and process VK data.
+I'm going to scrape the VK page for Rvk Demo, an account created for this R package, as an example of how to use the package to access and process VK data.

     # Set the user ID (available from the user page) and the access token